arandi-software/dotnetGRPC/README.md

 Enjoy !

-P.S. - I have created the solution using .NET 8 for MacOS and VS Code.
+P.S. - I have worked on the solution using .NET 8 for MacOS and VS Code.
 I have included the VS Code generated files if anybody needs them.